Royal & Noble Structure for Kormyre

 •None shall commit murder upon a Subject.

 •None shall buy, sell, or keep slaves.
 Whosoever serves another unwillingly and without compensation is called a slave.
-This excludes those who are serving a lawful punishment, or are conscripted in service to the Crown.

 •None shall take arms against the Kingdom, nor commit espionage against the Kingdom, nor hinder another in the pursuit of an enemy of the Kingdom.
 None shall commit treason or sedition against the Kingdom of Kormyre.